Private Rockville mediator

 What should I bring to a first mediation conversation?

-Bring a clear list of decisions, current deadlines, parenting schedule concerns, financial questions, and any documents you want to ask about.
-Mediation does not replace legal advice, but preparation makes the conversation more useful.
+A clear list of the decisions you need to make, any deadlines or court dates, parenting-schedule concerns, financial questions, and documents you want to ask about.
+Preparation makes the conversation more productive.

 Mediation may not fit when there are safety concerns, coercion, a severe power imbalance, hidden information, or a refusal to participate in good faith.
-A first conversation can help identify whether safeguards or a different path should be considered.
+A first conversation helps identify whether safeguards or a different path are needed.

 What should I avoid saying in divorce mediation?